Ryan-Zhang-J3/Giftver/README.md

 - SQLite3

-## Use the website!
+## See a demo here!
-Visit the link here: https://giftver-app-65f27da8e03a.herokuapp.com/
+Visit the link here: https://youtu.be/EPajGnAjCQI

 ## Usage
 Add users to the exchange by using the easy to use-menu.<br>